-These low-carb keto tortillas use just 4 ingredients (plus water, salt & oil) and are soft, pliable, gluten-free, egg-free, and vegan.
-Plus, these tortillas contain just 2g net carbs per wrap - perfect for low-carb snacks, lunches, and meals!
+These almond flour tortillas use just a few simple ingredients, and are soft, pliable, low-carb, gluten-free, egg-free, and vegan.
+Plus, these keto tortillas contain just 2g net carbs per wrap - perfect for low-carb snacks, lunches, and meals!

 Please measure all ingredients in grams (use my written measurements) on a kitchen scale, if possible.
 Also, watch the video in the post for easy visual instructions.To a medium-sized bowl, add the almond flour, coconut flour, psyllium husk powder, baking powder, and salt.
 Stir to combine with either a spoon or a whisk.
 Add the water and olive oil and mix with a spoon until the dough comes together.